Hans [Johann; Joan] von Aachen [Aach; Ach; Acha]

-- Pan Making Music with Shepherds, ivory relief carving from the inside of the lh door of the coin cabinet of Elizabeth of Lorraine (made 1618-1624), 18 × 13 cm, Christof Angermair (17th century).
+- Pan Making Music with Shepherds, (1618-1624), ivory relief carving from the inside of the lh door of the coin cabinet of Elector Maximilian I of Bavaria (1573– 1651), 18 × 13 cm, Christof Angermair ( c.1580–1633).
 Detail 1 (columnar bass recorder), detail 2 (small flared-bell recorder).
 Munich: Bayerische Staatsgemäldesammlung, Inv.
 R 4909.
 Ref.
-Munrow (1976: 39-b&w); Early Music 22 (3): 449 – b&w (1994); Lêgene (2005: 343, pl.
-9 – b&w); Munich RIdIM (2009, Mbnm – 205 a).
+Munrow (1976: 39, b&w); Early Music 22 (3): 449, b&w (1994); Lêgene (2005: 343, pl.
+9, b&w); Munich RIdIM (2009, Mbnm – 205 a).
 Pan, the shepherd’s god, takes part in a pastoral concert, playing his syrinx.
 On the left in the foreground are a curved cornetto, a racket and a bass recorder (of columnar design).
 On the right, are a trombone and a small narowly obconical recorder played with all fingers of the lowermost hand covering their holes.
 In the background, are a small shawm, a flute and a crumhorn (played without a windcap).
 A small child in the foreground beats time.
 One of several panels on the door fronts of the cabinet.
 The rh door depicts an allegory of music in which women sing and play lute, bass viol, organ, violin, and harp.

 Cornelis Anthonisz.
 [Cornelis Teunissen, Teunisz. or Theunissen]